dagraham/choremate/README.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
 <H1>trf-dgraham</H1>
-<b>tracker record and forecast</b> is a simple application for tracking the sequence of occasions on which a task is completed and predicting when the next completion will likely be needed.
+<p><b>tracker record and forecast</b> is a simple application for tracking the sequence of occasions on which a task is completed and predicting when the next completion will likely be needed.
   </div>
   <div style="flex: 0; padding-left: 10px; padding-right: 6px;">
     <img src="tracker.png" alt="" style="max-width: 140px;">